PaddlePaddle/PGL/examples/node2vec/README.md

-# Distributed Deepwalk in PGL
+# Distributed Node2vec in PGL
-[Deepwalk](https://arxiv.org/pdf/1403.6652.pdf) is an algorithmic framework for representational learning on graphs.
+[Node2vec](https://cs.stanford.edu/~jure/pubs/node2vec-kdd16.pdf) is an algorithmic framework for representational learning on graphs.
 Given any graph, it can learn continuous feature representations for the nodes, which can then be used for various downstream machine learning tasks.
-Based on PGL, we reproduce distributed deepwalk algorithms and reach the same level of indicators as the paper.
+Based on PGL, we reproduce distributed node2vec algorithms and reach the same level of indicators as the paper.

 ## Datasets
 The datasets contain two networks: [BlogCatalog](http://socialcomputing.asu.edu/datasets/BlogCatalog3).